finnishtransportagency/ratatiedot-extranet/packages/server/README.md

 #### Updating local database

-Whenever you add new tables of columns to the database, try add some test data to the packages/server/populate-local-db.sh.
+Whenever you add new tables of columns to the database, try add some test data to the packages/server/prisma/seed.ts.
 Rerun migration first.
-Also check that the populate-script still works after the changes.
+Also check that the eed-script still works after the changes.

 ### Fixing socat problems